nitish17855/Trackit/README.md

 # TrackIt — Workout Progress Tracker

 TrackIt is a full-stack workout tracking website.
-It helps users create workout plans, record exercises, mark completed workouts, and see how consistently they are training.
+It helps users create workout plans, record exercises,schedule exercises ,  mark completed workouts, and see how consistently they are training.

 ## Features